 The route is over mixed terrain.
 Less than a mile in to the race, the route takes you through woodland by way of a narrow rough path.
 This is a fun part of the course however care should be taken picking your way along this path.
 The ascent up the summit from the corrie is steep and craggy but a route can be picked through.
 The summit loop is designed to limit the number of runners passing each other.
 A fast and steep descent off the summit follows the main path back into the corrie.
 Runners return to the campsite by an alternate route which is suited to fast downhill running.

 There will be prizes for the first three female and first three male finishers.
 Age category prizes are as follows 40-49, 50- 59 and 60+.
 This year we have senior and vet team prizes.
-We also have a club prize which will be continued for years to come, it will be awarded to the first 5 home but with a twist, its mixed gender, at least 2 from each gender.
-Finally there will be prizes for any course records.
+There will also be prizes for any course records.

 Insurance and Safety